 - Enabling the Trust to reduce its deficit through our work with both colleagues and suppliers.
 We have enabled over £8m of cost improvement plan (CIP) savings during the financial year.
-This is a substantial increase from the £4m delivered in 2015/16 - Continuing to play a key role in the national NHS procurement agenda and in particular supporting delivery of the Carter report (see Lord Carter Report) - Successful delivery of the national Carter metrics and production of our Procurement Transformation Plan

-- Improving our collaboration with NHS Supply Chain and becoming one of 24 Trusts advising on their national procurement strategies. - Supporting the delivery of the Trust re-configuration programme and the new facilities management model for UHL. - Non Clinical Team of the year award for the East Midlands and regional Innovation award from the East Midlands Healthcare Financial Management Association (HFMA).
+This is a substantial increase from the £4m delivered in 2015/16 - Continuing to play a key role in the national NHS procurement agenda and in particular supporting delivery of the Carter report (see Lord Carter Report) - Successful delivery of the national Carter metrics and production of our Procurement Transformation Plan - Achievement of Level 1 on the NHS Commercial and Procurement Standards we were the first Trust in the East Midlands to achieve this and are now supporting other Trusts in the area with their assessments - Improving our collaboration with NHS Supply Chain and becoming one of 24 Trusts advising on their national procurement strategies. - Supporting the delivery of the Trust re-configuration programme and the new facilities management model for UHL. - Non Clinical Team of the year award for the East Midlands and regional Innovation award from the East Midlands Healthcare Financial Management Association (HFMA).